 1999The Discursive Construction of National Identity.
 Edinburgh: Edinburgh University Press.

 Cited by 4 other publications

-This list is based on CrossRef data as of 22 may 2021.
+This list is based on CrossRef data as of 24 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.